EthanRDoesMC/progressiveblur/README.md

 #  Progressive Blur

 In iOS 12, Apple added `_UIProgressiveBlurPresentationController` to UIKit.
 I noticed it a while back but had no idea how to implement it, lol.
 Recently, after learning how modal presentations work, I realized I would be able to finally see what this is.
 While grabbing a header for it, I happened to find that it's used in `TVMLKit`, which would explain why the animation is so fancy.
+I suspect this is what `UIModalPresentationStyle.blurOverFullScreen` is driven by, but that case is only available in tvOS.

 The transition delegate, `_UIProgressiveBlurContextController`, is all you need.
 It has a property `blurStyle` of type `UIBlurEffect.Style` -- this defaults to `.extraLight = 0`, but I decided to default to `.systemMaterial` in the demo app instead.